souravrai98/FFCV-Implementation/README.md

-Modified FFCV loader implemetation for CIFAR and Imagenet.
+Modified FFCV(Fast Forward Computer Vision)  loader implemetation for CIFAR .
 Can use multiple models like ResNet, WideResNet, VGG.